-How the utility's proposed rate adjustment will affect its various customer classes.
+(5) How the utility's proposed rate adjustment will affect its various customer classes.

-If applicable, a multiple or phased rate request shall include in the electing utility's petition the estimated dollar amount for which cost recovery is being requested for each phase and an estimate of the percentage change in rates resulting from the requested cost recovery for each phase.
+(b) If applicable, a multiple or phased rate request shall include in an electing utility's petition the estimated dollar amount for which cost recovery is being requested for each phase, and an estimate of the percentage change in rates resulting from the requested cost recovery for each phase.

-(e) (c) All filings by the electing utility to the commission under this rule shall also be served on the following:
+(e) (c) All filings by the an electing utility to the commission under this rule shall also be served on the following:

 (1) The OUCC on the same day as filed.

-(2) Any other party to the proceeding that has filed a written request for the information:
+(2) Any All other party parties to the proceeding. that has filed a written request for the information:

 (A) on the same day as filed; or